atesgoral/express-bifrost/README.md

 app.get('/horses/:horseId', bifrost(req => readHorse(req.params.horseId));
 ```

 By default, express-bifrost sends the promise resolution value as the response using `.send()`, which will automatically send objects as JSON.
 Also, promise rejection values (errors) are passed down to other middleware through `next()`.
-When you need finer-grain control over how responses are sent, and how errors are handled, you can use the extended syntax and pass express-bifrost an object with `req`, `res` and `err` properties, which are all optional:
+When you need fine-grained control over how responses are sent, and how errors are handled, you can use the extended syntax and pass express-bifrost an object with `req`, `res` and `err` properties, which are all optional:

 ```js
 app.get('/horses/:horseId', bifrost({